 The War Memorial of Korea is a massive military museum which is in Yongsan-gu, Seoul, South Korea.
 In 1994, the former army headquarters site became a museum to display and honor the military war saga of Korea from 1950 to 1953.

 Korea has been invaded innumerable times by neighboring countries in the past and this museum is the perfect place to visit.
 Especially if you want to know more about the military history of Korea.
-It pays a fitting tribute to the ancestors and the military forces who fought valiantly during the dreadful war.
+The museum honors the military forces and civilians affected by the Korean War, offering insights into the conflict and its impact on Korea’s history.

 All You Need to Know about War Memorial of Korea